-The following standards shall apply to all accessory dwelling units that do not meet the eligibility criteria of Section 518:

-1. An accessory dwelling unit can be included in any principal building, or in an accessory structure.

-,2.
-The accessory apartment dwelling unit shall be self-contained with separate cooking and sanitary facilities for the exclusive use of the occupant(s) of the apartment dwelling unit.
-3. There shall be maximum of three (3) bedrooms in any accessory apartment dwelling unit. .
+All Accessory Dwelling Units shall conform to the following:

+1. Rental.
+May be rented in accordance with Section C(1)Standards for Residential Zones, Section C(2): Standards for Commercial Zones and Section F, Maintaining Accessory Dwelling Units, below.

+2. Location.
+Such use may be connected to and accessible from the principal use or building or a separate unit on the same lot.

+3. Ownership.
+The property together with the principal use or structure and Accessory Dwelling Unit shall be held in single, joint, common or otherwise undivided ownership.
+No condominiums are permitted.

+4. Sanitary Facilities.
+Provision(s) for sanitary facilities for all of the uses on the lot shall be provided.
+Any OWTS system serving the property shall have been certified by applicable state and local authorities to be adequate and suitable for the additional anticipated usage.
+If the property is served by municipal sewer the Sewer Commission shall certify that adequate sewer capacity has been allocated to the property and that all fees and bills have been paid.

+5. Parking.
+Provide a minimum of one (1) on-site, off street, parking space for each Dwelling Unit beyond what is already required for the primary use.

+6. Life Safety.
+Adequate escape route(s), functioning smoke detectors, carbon monoxide detectors and any other local or state required safety device of a type and location provided in the State Fire Code shall be provided for all uses on the property.

+7. Number of Bedrooms.
+There shall be maximum of three (3) bedrooms unless a Special Use Permit is obtained in accordance with Section D below.

+Maximum Square Footage.
+There shall be a maximum of twelve hundred (1,200) square feet of living floor area unless a Special Use Permit is obtained in accordance with Section D below.

-4. Minimum living areafor an Accessory Dwelling must shall be consistent with R.I.
+Minimum living area.
+There shall a minimum living area consistent with Rhode Island Housing Code, R.I.
 Gen. Law 45-24.3-11.

-5. The accessory dwelling unit must not exceed dimensional standards established for accessory structures within the applicable Zoning District.
+10. Dimensional Standards.
+The Accessory Dwelling Unit must not exceed dimensional standards established for accessory structures within the applicable Zoning District.

-6. An accessory dwelling unit shall not exceed twelve hundred (1,200) square feet of living floor area without a Special Use Permit in accordance with Section E below.
-3.

-7. An accessory dwelling unit shall be permitted, without regard to the residential density requirements of the zoning district in which the lot is situated.

-8. If public sewer does not service the structure in which the accessory dwelling unit is to be located, an accessory dwelling unit shall be permitted only after the OWTS has been inspected by the Wastewater Management Inspector, or his or her designee, and any necessary repair, modification, alteration or replacement of the OWTS has been made, and all otherwise required State code requirements are met.

-9. For any lot on which an accessory dwelling unit is located, all structures on the lot, and all areas of all structures on the lot shall be held in single, joint, common or otherwise undivided ownership.

-10. Any property owner maintaining any accessory dwelling unit on the property shall rent that accessory dwelling unit only by a written rental agreement which shall be kept by the owner and made available to the Zoning Official upon request.

-11. Any property owner maintaining any accessory dwelling unit on the property agrees to the inspection of the property by the Building Official and/or Zoning Official upon seventy-two (72) hours’ notice of the date, time and purpose of the inspection

-Specific Standards

-ii Standards for Residential Zones.
+C. Specific Standards1.
+Standards for Residential Zones.

-The following standards shall apply to such accessory dwelling units located in the RA Zone, the RB Zone, the RC Zone, the RC/M Zone, and the M Zone.
+In addition to the Section 513 (B) General Standards above, the following standards shall apply to such Accessory Dwelling Units located in the RA Zone, the RB Zone, the RC Zone, the RC/M Zone, and the M Zone.

-1. Modifications to the exterior of an existing principal structure resulting from the installation of an accessory dwelling unit, or the design and construction of new homes with an accessory dwelling unit integrated into the design from the start, shall be consistent with the principal building's predominant character as a single-family home.
-Only one (1) main entrance will be permitted on the front or street side of the building.
+Modifications to the exterior of an existing principal structure resulting from the installation of an Accessory Dwelling Unit, or the design and construction of new homes with an Accessory Dwelling Unit integrated into the design from the start, shall be consistent with the principal building's predominant character as a single-family home.
+Only one (1) main entrance for each will be permitted.
 All other entrances shall be located at the side or rear of the building.
 The Building Official shall determine to what degree interior or exterior modifications shall be made to conform to the requirements of the state building code for life safety and fire separation.

-2. No accessory apartment dwelling unit shall be permitted if the result would be a residential density of more than two (2) dwelling units per lot without a Special Use Permit in accordance with Section E below.
+There shall be a maximum of one (1) Accessory Dwelling Unit per lot without a Special Use Permit